paulfears/StellarSnap/README.md

 # Stellar Wallet Integration with MetaMask Snaps

-This guide provides detailed instructions on integrating Stellar wallet functionalities into MetaMask Snaps, enabling seamless interaction with Stellar applications without requiring extensive code audits.
+This guide provides detailed instructions on integrating Stellar wallet functionalities into MetaMask Snaps, enabling seamless interaction with Stellar applications.
 This integration aims to create a universal standard for integrating Stellar wallet functionalities across different applications.

 ## Table of Contents
 - [Quick Start](#quick-start)